The Public Competition Enforcement Review: Japan

 Exemption for regional banks and bus operators

-Chairman Kazuyuki Furuya intends to continue the former chairman's focus on rigorous enforcement of the AMA and promoting competition policy meeting the economic and social environments.
-Under Chairman Furuya's leadership, it is expected that the focus on cartel enforcements, merger control enforcements and enforcements in digital markets will continue in 2021.
-In the area of cartel enforcements, it is worth noting how the new leniency regimes and attorney–client privilege will be applied in actual cases going forward.
-As for digital markets, the implementation of the Digital Platform Transaction Transparency Act and future competition policy focusing on the importance of data from the JFTC – another priority for the Chairman – should draw attention.
+Under the leadership of JFTC's chair, Kazuyuki Furuya, the focus on rigorous enforcement of the AMA and promoting competition policy that meets economic and social criteria has been reaping the desired results.
+It is expected that the focus on cartel enforcements, merger control enforcements and enforcements in digital markets will continue throughout 2022.
+In the area of cartel enforcements, it is expected that the practical impact of the new leniency regimes and attorney–client privilege will be clarified through actual cases going forward.
+As for digital markets, the movement towards further-strengthened enforcements, including consideration of new ex ante regulations, should attract attention.

-1 Junya Ae is a partner, Michio Suzuki and Ryo Yamaguchi are senior associates and Lisa Nagao is an associate at Baker & McKenzie (Gaikokuho Joint Enterprise).
+1 Junya Ae and Michio Suzuki are partners, Ryo Yamaguchi is a senior associate and Lisa Nagao is an associate at Baker & McKenzie (Gaikokuho Joint Enterprise).

 8 See JFTC press release of 4 June 2020 (https://www.jftc.go.jp/en/pressreleases/yearly-2020/June/200604.html) and 12 November 2020 (https://www.jftc.go.jp/en/pressreleases/yearly-2020/November/201112.html).